Travel n Tour

 6- On-site

-Again, if you have a guide traveling along with the team, it should be pretty easy to go around without encountering too many problems.
-If some issues arise, the focus is there to take care of everything and arrange every aspect of the trip to accommodate the groups.
-But also keep in mind that it is IMPOSSIBLE to please everybody simultaneously, so the group needs to be aware that there will be some compromises to be made along the way.
-Those will be minor details most of the time, but there are also some rare times when the team will have to make a tough decision.
+Again, if you have a guide traveling with the team, it should be easy to go around without encountering too many problems.
+If some issues arise, the focus is to take care of everything and arrange every aspect of the trip to accommodate the groups.
+But also remember that it is IMPOSSIBLE to please everybody simultaneously, so the group must be aware that there will be compromises along the way.
+Those will be minor details most of the time, but there are also some rare times when the team must make a tough decision.
 Fortunately, the chances are that the guide will find the best solution using his own experience.

-Visits included on the itinerary should always be covered by the agency and all the meals that we’re supposed to be included.
+Visits included on the itinerary should always be covered by the agency, and all the meals should be had.
 The breakfast being the most important meal of the day, the hotel choice should be largely based on the quality of food provided.
 A breakfast buffet is always a winner since you can find things for all tastes.
-Your guide will probably have scheduled some typical food for one of them and leave the other one to you for the other meal.
+Your guide will probably have scheduled some typical food for one of them and leave the other to you for the other meal.
 This way, you can experience the diversity of culinary culture and eat what you prefer to be fully refreshed each day.

 Security should be an essential part of the planning, and as I told you earlier, nobody should have too much cash on them.
 Also, make sure that the money is well hidden and not easily spottable on you.
-This applies especially to handbags since they are pretty easy to steal, and some thieves in Europe are specialized in that kind of business, just like anywhere actually.
-In fact, you should not bring a conventional wallet or handbags and use some safety devices like hidden pockets and belts.
+This applies especially to handbags since they are pretty easy to steal, and some thieves in Europe specialize in that kind of business, just like anywhere.
+You should not bring a conventional wallet or handbag and use some safety devices like hidden pockets and belts.

 Another important detail for security is to be aware of the necessary local laws and traditions.
 Some countries will not accept things that seem pretty okay here.
-Always make sure some adults with kids do not trust your child to act like an adult by himself; he is NOT.
+Always ensure some adults with kids do not trust your child to act like an adult by himself; he is NOT.
 That is why the parents should respect the locals as they want them to be with their kids.
-This will, by no means, ruin the trip since there are plenty of ways to enjoy the tour without messing around.
+This will not ruin the trip since there are plenty of ways to enjoy the tour without messing around.

 It would be advised to design one traveler to take as many pictures and videos as possible since it will be appreciated and useful if somebody loses his equipment.
-Most people will also want to make a souvenir cd or DVD when returning home.
-Finally, ALWAYS listen to your guide and/or local guides to join you during the tour.
+When returning home, most people will also want to make a souvenir cd or DVD.
+Finally, ALWAYS listen to your guide and local guides to join you during the tour.
 They will not say something that is not useful, so pay close attention to what they say and do not hesitate to ask questions.

 7- The aftermath